luizaugustogarcia/tdp1375/README.md

 1. Copy the content of "tdp1375/deps/" folder to your .m2 folder
 2. Uncompress the two files "case*.tar.gz", each one into a different folder
-3. Run the main method of br.unb.cic.tdp1375.Sorting1375 passing as parameters: the folder for unoriented cases (first), the folder for the oriented cases (second) and the permutation to sort (last parameter), e.g., 0,8,7,6,5,4,3,2,1.
+3. Run the main method of br.unb.cic.tdp1375.Sorting1375 passing as parameters: the folder for unoriented cases (first parameter), the folder for the oriented cases (second parameter) and the permutation to sort (thierd and last parameter), e.g., 0,8,7,6,5,4,3,2,1.